 Most scientific and mathematical theories have a specific domain, which they are tied to, and in which they are valid.
 They are created with this domain in mind and are not intended to be used outside of it.
 For example, Darwin’s theory of evolution is created in order to explain how different biological species came to evolve using natural selection, quantum mechanics is a description of how particles behave at a specific scale, etc.

-Even most mathematical theories, although not inherently bound to a specific domain like the scientific ones, are often strongly related to one, as differential equations are linked to how events change over time.
+Even most mathematical theories, although they are not inherently bound to a specific domain (like the scientific theories) are at least strongly related to some domain, as for example differential equations are created to model how events change over time.

 Set theory and category theory are different, they are not created to provide a rigorous explanation of how a particular phenomenon works, instead they provide a more general framework for explaining all kinds of phenomena.
 They work less like tools and more like languages for defining tools.
 Theories that are like that are called abstract theories.

-The borders of the two are sometimes blurry, because all theories use abstraction, otherwise they would be pretty useless: without abstraction Darwin would have to speak about specific animal species or even individual animals.
+The borders of the two are sometimes blurry.
+All theories use abstraction, otherwise they would be pretty useless: without abstraction Darwin would have to speak about specific animal species or even individual animals.
 But theories have core concepts that don’t refer to anything in particular, but are instead left for people to generalize on.
 All theories are applicable outside of their domains, but set theory and category theory do not have a domain to begin with.

 “A set is a gathering together into a whole of definite, distinct objects of our perception or of our thought—which are called elements of the set.” – Georg Cantor